HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/adminui.md

 **To make changes to the configured form:**

-1. Click the pencil icon corresponding to the configured form that you want to edit to load the form **Access Mode** page.
+1. Click the pencil icon corresponding to the configured form that you want to edit to load the form **Access Mode** page showing the `default` access mode.
 2. Under **Show fields from**, hover over a field item and click the **+** icon to add the field in the form.
 Repeat this for all the fields you want to add.

       ![Access Mode](../assets/images/AccessMode1.png)